CorbanR/ansible-serverdensity/README.md

 ```

 ## Default variables
-You are not requried to update these in order to get the server density agent to run.
-You can overwrite these variable in your playbook.
-See the above examples on how to do so.
+You are not requried to update these variables in order to get the Server Density agent running.
+You can however overwrite these variables in your playbook should you choose to do so.
 ```
 group_name: "ungrouped"
 plugin_directory: ""